MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P11-Introduction-to-CoreData/content.md

 In the current implementation of our _Notes_ app, we're able to create, edit and delete notes.
 However, currently our notes are all saved in-memory and not persisted between app launches.
 This means that if we terminate our app, all of notes will be deleted from memory.

 In this section, we'll introduce _Core Data_.
-A tool for persisting, or saving, our data between app launches.
+A tool that can help us persist (save) our data between app launches.
 Finally, we'll be able to save notes and rest assured that they'll still be there later.

 # What's Core Data

 _Core Data_ is an Apple framework for managing an object graph.
 That really just means that it's a way to create and manage special data models that come with a lot of built-in functionality.

-The functionality that we care most about, is the ability to persist our notes data to our device. _Core Data_ makes this super easy by abstracting the hard-core engineering behind an easy to use API that we can use to save data locally to our device (and retrieve it too!)
+The functionality that we care most about (at least for this tutorial), is the ability to persist our notes data to our device. _Core Data_ makes this super easy by abstracting the hard-core engineering behind an easy to use API that we can use to save data locally to our device (and retrieve it too!)

 In our _Notes_ app, we want to make sure each of our user's notes are saved with _Core Data_.
 Whenever the app launches, we want to use _Core Data_ to retrieve and display the user's previously existing notes.